Flatiron-School-Assignments-Projects/dsc-phase-2-project/README-Peninah.md

 6. Presence of a scenic view.
 7. The age of the house.
 8. If the house is old, whether it has ever been renovated.

+## Introducing Team Howllet Realtors
+This is a real estate agency in King County, Washington, that guides buyer and sellers through the entire real estate transaction, from start to finish.

 ## BUSINESS OBJECTIVES
 To complete this project, our main business objectives will be the following:
-To build a data analytics model for a real estate agency that helps homeowners buy and/or sell homes in King County, Washington.
+>To build a data analytics model for Team Howlett Real Estate Agents, a real estate agency that helps homeowners buy and/or sell homes in King County, Washington.
-To develop a model that will help in identifying the set of attributes that will realize the best value to a home buyer and optimal returns to the home seller.
+>To develop a model that will help in identifying the set of attributes that will realize the best value to a home buyer and optimal returns to the home seller.
-To provide insight to homeowners and buyers about:<br>
+>To provide insight to homeowners and buyers about:<br>
 i.)
 How weather seasons may affect the sales volume and mean sale price of homes in King County.<br>
 ii.)
 How the grade of a house may affect the sales volume and mean sale price of homes in King County.<br>
 iii.)
 How the number of bedrooms affect the sales volume and mean sale price of homes in King County.<br>
-To find out whether there is a variation in sales volume and mean sale prices across different locations in King County.
+>To find out whether there is a variation in sales volume and mean sale prices across different locations in King County.

 ## STUDY QUESTIONS
 1. What is the relationship between weather season and sales performance?<br>